orchid-lang/.github/profile/README.md

 Here are the repositories maintained as part of the Orchid project:

-- **[Orchid Compiler](https://github.com/orchid-lang/compiler)**: Core implementation of the Orchid compiler written in C++.
-Converts Orchid source code into executable machine code.
+- **[Orchid Compiler](https://github.com/orchid-lang/compiler)**: The compiler for Orchid.
+Currently in the first phase, the core being built in python.
+Later this compiler will be self-hosting, in other words will be written in Orchid too.
-- **[Orchid Frontend](https://github.com/orchid-lang/frontend)**: The compiler frontend of the Orchid compiler.
-This component implements the Lexer, Parser, and the syntactical analysation of code.
+- **[Orchid Docs](https://github.com/orchid-lang/docs)**: The official documentation for the Orchid language
-- **[Orchid Backend](link-to-backend-repo)**: Backend component of the Orchid project, responsible for generating an IR, optimizing, and generating the executable.
--
+- **[Orchid web page](https://github.com/orchid-lang/www)**: The source to the web page for Orchid.
 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to any part of the Orchid project, please follow these steps: